fbpx

 WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

-Here are 5 tips to set your kiddos up for success on test day.
+Here are 5 tips to reduce test anxiety in students.

 Get Plenty of Sleep

-A good night’s sleep is one of the most valuable tools your children can have when the big day rolls around.
+A good night’s sleep is one of the most effective strategies to curb exam anxiety.
 Prioritizing a healthy sleep schedule throughout the week will help them feel refreshed, recharged and focused.
 Here’s how to prep the night before testing.

 • Turn off the blue light.
-Watching TV or using tablets and phones right before bed can make for a restless night of sleep and be hard on kids’ eyes.
-Put away the electronics 1–2 hours before bedtime and choose reading, meditation or quiet time instead.
+Watching TV or using tablets and phones right before bed can make test anxiety in students Blue light is hard on kids’ eyes and can lead to a restless night.
+Put away the electronics 1-2 hours before bedtime and choose reading, meditation or quiet time instead.

 • Avoid sugary drinks.
 The day before the big exam, encourage your children to ditch the soda, juice boxes and sports drinks.
 This will ensure that all caffeine and added sugars will be out of their system come bedtime, and they’ll have an easier time falling asleep.